 Do You Have an IME Scheduled?
 Call Metzger Wickersham for Advice.

-When you call the certified Pennsylvania workers' comp lawyers at Metzger Wickersham, you can rest assured that we know the system and will do everything in our power to defend your rights.
-We have offices in Harrisburg, Lancaster, Pottsville, Shippensburg, Wilkes-Barre and York, allowing us to conveniently serve injured workers throughout PA.
+When you call the certified Pennsylvania workers' compensation lawyers at Metzger Wickersham, you can rest assured that we know the system and will do everything in our power to defend your rights.
+We have offices in Harrisburg, Lancaster, Pottsville, Shippensburg, Wilkes-Barre, and York, allowing us to conveniently serve injured workers throughout PA.
+Contact us.